Walking the Hollyford Track

 Of all the walks in the Fiordland region, the Hollyford Track is one of the gentlest, whilst still being just as rewarding as its better-known neighbours.
 Whilst steep climbs on the Routeburn and Milford Tracks may have you huffing and puffing in parts, the Hollyford Track offers a calm walk into the heart of New Zealand’s natural playground, with no steep inclines.

-Visiting the Milford, Routeburn and Hollyford Tracks with New Zealand Trails
+Visiting the Routeburn and Hollyford Tracks with New Zealand Trails

 Walking the full Hollyford, Routeburn and Milford Tracks takes several days.
-With New Zealand Trails, you are able to make the most of your precious time on vacation by experiencing day walks on all three famous tracks - the Hollyford Track, Milford Track and Routeburn Track are all part of our World Heritage Walking Tour.
-On our Masterpiece, Kiwi Classic and Short South trips, guests get the opportunity to hike on the Routeburn, taking in the sights of the Key Summit trail.
+With New Zealand Trails, you are able to make the most of your precious time on vacation by experiencing day walks on two of these famous tracks - the Hollyford Track and Routeburn Track are all part of our World Heritage Walking Tour.
+On our Masterpiece, Kiwi Classic and Pure South trips, guests get the opportunity to hike on the Routeburn, taking in the sights of the Key Summit trail.

-With a maximum of 14 guests on any New Zealand Trails tour, our guided Hollyford Track adventure is all the more fun with our small friendly groups - the perfect way to get to know your Kiwi guides and fellow travellers.
+With a maximum of 14 guests on any New Zealand Trails tour, our Hollyford Track guided walk is all the more fun with our small friendly groups - the perfect way to get to know your Kiwi guides and fellow travellers.
 For more information grab your free New Zealand Trails brochure here or get in touch now.